 InnerAge is a feature and a blood panel available from InsideTracker.
 The chart above illustrates how choices and behaviors influence one's biological aging, versus one's chronological "Inner" age.

 The findings of this study are supported by several others.
-Last month, researchers from Harvard School of Medicine and Public Health noted a significant, inverse association between coffee consumption and mortality in three different studies with a total of 300,000 subjects.
+Researchers from Harvard School of Medicine and Public Health noted a significant, inverse association between coffee consumption and mortality in three different studies with a total of 300,000 subjects.

 These research studies are promising.
 However, it's important to keep the findings in perspective.
 All of these studies were observational.
 This means that they cannot establish a clear causal relationship as to why coffee consumption led to lower death.
 Additionally, there are many other nutrition and lifestyle interventions that fight aging and may possibly extend life.
 Still, such studies do provide compelling evidence that your habit of drinking one or two (or four) cups of coffee per day might have a beneficial effect on the aging process.

-Key Takeaways: Several observational studies show an inverse association between coffee consumption up to 5 cups per day and risk of death.
+Key takeaways: Several observational studies show an inverse association between coffee consumption up to five cups per day and risk of death.
 However, a clear causal relationship between coffee and longevity cannot be established.

 Recommendations: If you drink coffee or want to start drinking it, use InsideTracker’s InnerAge to see what impact it has on aging-related biomarkers such as C-reactive protein (CRP) and glucose.
 If you don’t want to drink coffee or can’t because it has a negative impact on your body, feel free to check out many of our other anti-aging interventions in our recommendation engine, included with each test.